 When the homeowner replies, automated follow-up stops and the real conversation goes to the right person.

 That is especially important for roofing teams.
-If a homeowner replies with “Can you come Friday?” and then receives another automated “just checking in” email the next morning, it looks like nobody is actually reading the inbox.
+If a homeowner replies with “Can you come Friday?” and then receives another automated “just checking in” message the next morning, it looks like nobody is actually reading the inbox.

 Should roofers call, text, or email first?